 “I believe counseling relationships are based on compassion, trust, and unconditional acceptance.
 Through our work together, my hope for you is to experience deep healing and peace in order to live a meaningful and fulfilling life that is true to your authentic self."

-Sherri Dunham, MA, LPC, Licensed Professional Counselor, joined Westminster Counseling Center in 2016.
+Sherri Dunham, MA, LPCC, Licensed Professional Clinical Counselor, joined Westminster Counseling Center in 2016.
 In her work with adults, couples, and adolescents, Sherri integrates her training in Western Psychology and Eastern Spirituality.
 Her Zen Meditation practice informs her spiritual approach to counseling and psychotherapy which incorporates mindfulness, acceptance, and cognitive-behavioral approaches in the context of her client's lives and values.

 Prior to joining Westminster Counseling Center, Sherri served individuals in private practice, community based services, and day treatment.
 Practicing since 2010, Sherri has experience working with individuals, adolescents, elderly and couples with issues surrounding: depression, anxiety, trauma, abuse, life transitions, grief and loss, spirituality concerns, and more.
 Additionally, Sherri has 20 years of business experience and has lived abroad in Costa Rica.